 Space plants 40 – 60 cm apart.

-Put the seedling in a deep hole, up to the top set of leaves.
-The covered stems will put out other roots, and you will have a stronger, healthier plant.
+Put the seedling in a deep hole up to the top set of leaves.
+The covered stems will put out other roots, giving you a more vigorous, healthier plant.

 What soil is best?

-An ideal potting mix for tomatoes consists of equal parts potting soil, perlite, sphagnum peat moss and compost.
+An ideal tomato potting mix consists of equal parts potting soil, perlite, sphagnum peat moss and compost.
+Use our special Organic Power Growth Soil Mix (PWR) for great results.